-If you are interested in Coproduction and how you can personally contribute to Improvement
+If you are interested in how you can personally contribute to Improvement in

-Co-Production is about mindset.
+Co-Production is about mindset and culture.
 In a health care setting this means the key stakeholders (people involved/affected) are those of Lived Experience (Service Users), Carers and supporters, frontline and support Staff/Professionals, Managers, Peer Workers, Community and Voluntary representatives and Advocates.
 Respectful, reciprocal, and rewarding involvement are the building blocks of Co-production.

 Noone is more important or more valued than another.